NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 simply reading every byte of every file in the volume.
 Doing that causes all blocks that are currently in the capacity tier to be pulled into the performance tier before being returned to the reader.
-At that point, assuming, the tiering policy is not set to 'all', all the data should remain in the performance tier until ONTAP tiers it back based on the volume's tiering policy.
+At that point, assuming the tiering policy is not set to 'all', all the data should remain in the performance tier until ONTAP tiers it back based on the volume's tiering policy.